 I’m not an antique expert.
 But if my clients are interested in antiques, I can signpost them to reputable dealers.
 I also help them select the right piece for their interior design style.

 Antiques come in a range of styles or periods from Queen Anne to Art Deco.
 So, it’s best to work with a specialist to ensure your piece is authentic and has provenance.
-Provenance is a recorded history of the piece which gives you piece of mind that the item is significant and has value.
+Provenance is a recorded history of the piece which gives you peace of mind that the item is significant and has value.

 Whereas something that is vintage is usually more recent.
 The word retro is also used to describe these pieces.
 From my experience vintage pieces are no older than the 1950s.
 Anything older than this I would consider an antique.